ropensci/drake/README.md

 1. Other imported functions, whether user-defined or from packages.
 1. For imported functions from your environment, any nested functions also in your environment or from packages.
 1. Commands in your workflow plan data frame.
-1. Global varibles mentioned in the commands or imported functions.
+1. Global variables mentioned in the commands or imported functions.
 1. Upstream targets.
 1. For [dynamic knitr reports](https://yihui.name/knitr) (with `knit('your_report.Rmd')` as a command in your workflow plan data frame), targets and imports mentioned in calls to `readd()` and `loadd()` in the code chunks to be evaluated. `Drake` treats these targets and imports as dependencies of the compiled output target (say, 'report.md').